Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team

 MedArmour is a great site that provides cool resources like how to find the right vibrator.
 This sex positive company sells medical grade sex toys so you have the freedom of choosing a product without the worry of trying to understand what materials and ingredients it is made out of.

 Pandia Health also promotes sex positivity and encourages its community to take charge of its sexual health.
 To help you all understand and appreciate yourselves more in the bedroom, Pandia has partnered with MedArmour.
-When you make a purchase on MedAmour, you will receive $10 off $50+ purchase and FREE shipping over $55 with the code: Pandia.
+When you make a purchase on MedAmour, you will receive $10 off $50+ purchases and FREE shipping over $55 with the code: Pandia.
 Additionally, for $5 off of Pandia Health’s services, please use the referral code: MedAmour

 Be Prepared with Pandia

 While we fully advocate for and support sex positivity, it is important to remember that part of owning your sexuality is owning your seuxal health – especially if you want to avoid an unplanned preganancy.
 At Pandia Health, we deliver birth control for free to anyone who has access to a mailbox and the internet.
-In addition to birth control pills, Pandia Health can also provide you with the birth control patch or ring, and emergency contraception like Plan B and ella.
+In addition to birth control pills, Pandia Health can also provide you with the birth control patch or ring, and emergency contraception like Plan B and Ella.

 Remember, being sex positive is about, embracing your sexuality, respecting others’ preferences, and empowering yourself!